CakeWP/wp-map-block/readme.txt

 * Set any marker as center position
 * Marker Builder
 * Draggable Marker
-* Don't need an any api key
+* Don’t need any API key

 **🗺️Google Map:** Set the default Google Map on any page or post of your WordPress site.
 With a single click, you can select this map anywhere on your site using WP Map Block.